-Aggregate principal amount of \$102.7 million and \$315.0 million of our outstanding convertible subordinated debt as of March 31, 2006 will mature in 2007 and 2012, respectively.
+Aggregate principal amount of \$102.6 million and \$315.0 million of our outstanding convertible subordinated debt as of September 30, 2006 will mature in 2007 and 2012, respectively.

-The following summarizes our outstanding convertible subordinated debt as of March 31, 2006:
+The following summarizes our outstanding convertible subordinated debt as of September 30, 2006:

-Class Maturity Am ount Outstanding Conve ersion Price 5% February 2007 \$ 36.1 million \$ 38.36 3.5% October 2007 \$ 66.6 million \$ 50.46 3.25% September 2012 \$ 315.0 million \$ 21.52
+Class Maturity nount Outstanding Co nversion Price 5% February 2007 \$ 36.0 million \$ 38.36 3.5% October 2007 \$ 66.6 million \$ 50.46 3.25% September 2012 \$ 315.0 million \$ 21.52

-Given our current cash requirements, we forecast that we will have sufficient cash to meet our net operating expense requirements through at least the end of 2007.
+Given our current cash requirements, we forecast that we will have sufficient cash to meet our net operating expense requirements through at least the end of 2008.
 We plan to continue to invest in our growth and the need for cash will be dependent upon the timing of these investments.
-Our capital needs will depend on many factors, including continued progress in our research and development arrangements, progress with preclinical and clinical trials of our proprietary and partnered products, the time and costs involved in obtaining regulatory approvals, the costs of developing and scaling up manufacturing operations of our technologies, the timing and cost of our clinical and commercial production facilities, the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims, the need to acquire licenses to new technologies, and the status of competitive products.
+Our capital needs will depend on many factors, including the success of Exubera's commercialization, continued progress in our research and development arrangements, progress with preclinical and clinical trials of our proprietary and partnered products, our decision whether and when to partner one or more of our proprietary product programs, the time and costs involved in obtaining regulatory approvals, the costs of developing and scaling up manufacturing operations of our technologies, the timing and cost of our clinical and commercial production facilities, the costs involved in preparing, filing, prosecuting, maintaining and enforcing patent claims, the need to acquire licenses to new technologies, and the status of competitive products.
 To date we have been primarily dependent upon equity and convertible debt financings for capital and have incurred substantial debt as a result of our issuances of subordinated notes and debentures that are convertible into our common stock.
 Our substantial debt, the market price of our securities, and the general economic climate, among other factors, could have material consequences for our financial position and could affect our sources of short-term and long-term funding.
 There can be no assurance that additional funds, if and when required, will be available to us on favorable terms, if at all.

-During the quarter ended March 31, 2006, there has not been a material change to the summary of contractual obligations in our Annual Report on Form 10-K/A for the year ended December 31, 2005.
+During the quarter ended September 30, 2006, there has not been a material change to the summary of contractual obligations in our Annual Report on Form 10-K/A for the year ended December 31, 2005.